 On 27 June 2017, the Dutch Court of Appeal in Den Haag awarded reparations to family members, known as the ‘Mothers of Srebrenica’, of 350 Bosniak men and boys who were evacuated from the UN compound on 13 July 1995.
 This was an appeal against the ruling by the District Court of The Hague on 16 July 2014.
-The Appeals decision is currently only available in Dutch, but the English version will be posted on this site as soon as it becomes available.
+The Appeals decision is available in Dutch and English.

 The Appeals Court found that the Dutch battalion who were responsible for the protection of the refugees should have offered the remaining men the choice not to leave the compound, given that, by 13 July, the Dutch had become aware that there was a grave risk that male refugees would be subjected to degrading and inhumane treatment and/or summary execution.
 The Court considered that allowing the men to have remained inside the compound could not have guaranteed their safety, but would have given them at least a better chance of surviving.
 The Court estimated this chance at 30%, and found that, by its omission the State had robbed the male refugees of that 30% chance.
 The Court ordered that the State should pay compensation to the families of the men, to the extent of 30% of the damages suffered.